dominant-strategies/quai-docusaurus/docs/archive/cpu-miner/cpu-miner.md

 cd quai-cpu-miner
 ```

-This will install the main branch to your local machine.
+This will install the main branch on your local machine.

 ### Configuration